-3.18.8 The IDP is critically important to the delivery of not only the Aligned Core Strategies' vision and core objectives, but also where the identified priorities and objectives of public bodies and other service providers need to be delivered through the planning system.
+3.18.9 The IDP is critically important to the delivery of not only the Aligned Core Strategies' vision and core objectives, but also where the identified priorities and objectives of public bodies and other service providers need to be delivered through the planning system.
 The IDP will also assist in providing a basis for making bids for public funding, from sources such as Growth Point Funding and from the HCA through the locally agreed LIPs.

-Target Indicator Delivery Delivery of the infrastructure identified in the Infrastructure Delivery Plan and individual Development Plan Documents Implementation of individual schemes as in IDP and in Development Plan Documents Authority Monitoring Reportsviews and periodic updates to the Infrastructure Delivery Plan Development Plan- Documents-Part 2 Local Plans
+Target Indicators Delivery Delivery of the infrastructure identified in the Infrastructure Delivery Plan and part 2 Local Plans Implementation of individual schemes as in IDP and in part 2 Local Plans Authority Monitoring Reports and periodic updates to the Infrastructure Delivery Plan Part 2 Local Plans